Chemical pollution threatens dolphins at Great Barrier Reef

-A new study published in Ecological Indicators sampled pollutants in the blubber and skin of Australian snubfin dolphins and humpback dolphins in the Fitzroy River and Port Curtis in Queensland between 2014 and 2016.
+A new study published in Ecological Indicators sampled pollutants in the blubber and skin of humpback and snubfin dolphins in the Fitzroy River and Port Curtis in Queensland between 2014 and 2016.

 The results were compared to samples collected between 2009-2010.
-Southern Cross University marine ecologist Dr Daniele Cagnazzi said he was surprised to find that in just five years the concentrations of chemicals and insecticides (PCBs, DDTs and HCB) in both species increased between two and seven times.
+Southern Cross University marine ecologist Dr Daniele Cagnazzi said he was surprised to find that in just five years the concentrations of PCBs, DDTs and HCB in both species increased between two and seven times.

 With the concentration of land-based pollutants in the Great Barrier Reef increasing over the same period so is the accumulation of contaminants in the favourite preys of dolphins.
 Dolphins can consume daily six per cent of their body weight in fish.
 As a result, in dolphins the concentration of contaminants can be up to 200 times higher than what recorded in their prey.